Ironholds/whoapi/README.md

 ###Description

-[whoapi.com](https://whoapi.com) is a repository of information about domains, including registration date, WHOIS data, page rank and similar metadata. <code>whoapi</code> provides a simple and uniform binding to their API, allowing for automatic data retrieval in R.
+<code>whoapi</code> is an R API client for [whoapi.com](https://whoapi.com), a repository of information about
+internet domains including registration and WHOIS data, page rank and content metadata.
 It is currently in very, very early development.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.